 Queer(y)ing Kinship in the Baltic region

-This project is placed at the Södertörn University and PI is Ulrika Dahl, lecturer at the Centre.
+This project is placed at the Södertörn University and PI is Ulrika Dahl, Professor at the Centre for Gender Research.